xuyangzhao99/xuyangzhao99.github.io/_pages/about.md

 My research interest primarily lies at the intersection of statistics and machine learning.
-Specifically, I currently focus on theory of pre-training and data fusion with heterogeneity.
+I currently focus on the theory of pre-training and data fusion with heterogeneity.

 Publications
 ------